Start solving

 Tell us about yourself, and test yourself with our problem-solving quiz.
 Applications will be reviewed on a rolling basis, so the earlier you apply the earlier you find out if you’re accepted to the next stage.

-We’ll get to know you better by discussing your thoughts on the world’s most pressing problems, what you already know about your career plans, and potential project ideas (though you don’t need to prepare anything).
+We’ll get to know you better by discussing your thoughts on the world’s most pressing problems and your project ideas from the finalist stage.
 We’ll also answer any questions you have.

 Apply by